santosh131/DemoXunit/README.md

 # DemoXunit
-Demo application for implementing the unit testing using the xunit
+Demo .net core webapi application for implementing the unit testing using the xunit